dreamking60/d3-start-to-finish-leanpub/manuscript/03 PRACTICAL Setting up.md

 You probably already have a web browser.
 I recommend using Chrome or Firefox.
 You’re probably fine using other browsers so long as they’re modern and up to date.

 If you’re a developer and already using a preferred code editor then please stick with that.
 If you don’t have a preferred code editor I recommend [Atom](https://atom.io/), [VS Code](https://code.visualstudio.com/) or [Brackets](http://brackets.io/).
-These are covered in the Web Development Tools chapter in the [Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualisation](fundamentalsbook) book.
+These are covered in Appendix A.

 Finally you’ll need to have a web server running on your machine.
 This is so that the data can be loaded without running into browser security restrictions.
 If you’re a web developer there’s a good chance you’re familiar with setting up a server using Node, Python or similar.
 If not I recommend using Brackets as your code editor as this has a built-in server.
-For futher information read the Web Development Tools chapter in the [Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualisation book](fundamentalsbook).
+For futher information refer to Appendix A and Appendix B.

 ## Get set up